What is a Sub-Maximal Test?

 The test is targeted for the general population who wish to discover what their aerobic fitness levels are like.
 Before undergoing the test, you need to complete the Exercise Test Readiness Form to check for any health or safety-related issues.
-If you have had a history of cardiovascular, pulmonary or metabolic disease or have been stratified as high risk by a doctor, you may need to consult your general practitioner or a Sport and Exercise physician before undergoing the test.
+If you have had a history of cardiovascular, pulmonary or Physical Activity Readiness Questionnaire (PAR-Q) or have been stratified as high risk by a doctor, you may need to consult your general practitioner or a Sport and Exercise physician before undergoing the test.

 How will I feel during the test?

 Even though this is not a test which requires you to push yourself to the maximum, it will still be challenging for some people.
 If you are someone who has not been physically active, you may experience breathlessness and fatigue towards the end of the test.
 These feelings are usually transient.
 You can, however, request to stop the test at any time.
 If you have any concerns about your health, please consult your doctor before undergoing the test.

 Some of the possible risks of a sub-maximal test include muscle aches, giddiness, cramps.

 Will I have my report on the same day after I perform the test?

 Yes, the test takes a total of 45 minutes with a maximum of 25 minutes on a treadmill or a stationary bicycle.
 Thereafter, your results will be analysed.
 Once the analysis is done, the Exercise Physiologist will discuss the results and the training plans with you.